qrzn23/min/wip/magick/content.md

 It will be necessary, therefore, to revert to the simpler view of Tetragrammaton, remembering only that the He final is the Throne of the Spirit, of the Shin of Pentagrammaton.

 **The Yod will represent a swift and violent creative energy; following this will be a calmer and more reflective but even more powerful flow of will, the irresistible force of a mighty river.
-This State of mind will be followed by an expansion of the consciousness ; it will penetrate all space, and this will finally undergo a crystallization resplendent with interior light.** Such modifications of the original Will may be observed in the course of the invocations when they are properly performed.
+This State of mind will be followed by an expansion of the consciousness; it will penetrate all space, and this will finally undergo a crystallization resplendent with interior light.** Such modifications of the original Will may be observed in the course of the invocations when they are properly performed.

 The peculiar dangers of each are obvious — that of the first is a flash in the pan — a misfire; that of the second, a falling into dreaminess or reverie; that of the third, loss of concentration.
 A mistake in any of these points will prevent, or injure the proper formation of, the fourth.